Join Hands: Critical reception

-In a retrospective review published in 1989, Steve Lamacq wrote in NME that Join Hands was "a more absorbing, haunting LP" than the band's debut album.
-Lamacq rated it 8 out of 10, though he said that the version of "The Lord's Prayer" was "out of place".
-The 2004 edition of The Rolling Stone Album Guide gave a 2.5 out 5 rating and commented that the "brooding trance music" of their previous material "can slip into dankness" on Join Hands.
+In a retrospective review published in 1989, Steve Lamacq wrote in NME that Join Hands was "a more absorbing, haunting LP" than the band's debut album but that the version of "The Lord's Prayer" was "out of place".
+The 2004 edition of The Rolling Stone Album Guide commented that the "brooding trance music" of their previous material "can slip into dankness" on Join Hands.
 AllMusic's David Cleary considered "Icon" the best track on the album, commenting that it "survives an unpromising beginning to open out into a faster main section with fuller vocal sound and gutsier guitar work", but Cleary panned the rest of Join Hands, describing it as "almost uniformly grim, with dragging tempos, bleak lyrics, long and wandering free-form structures, static and often unfocused harmony and thick, colorless arrangements".
-The Spin Alternative Record Guide scored the album 4 out of 10 and noted the "more austere, droning and, frankly, dreary direction".
+The Spin Alternative Record Guide noted the "more austere, droning and, frankly, dreary direction".